Recipe Sprouted Lentil Loaf with 3 Easy Sauce Options

 - ¼ – ½ cup vegetable stock (as needed for processing)

-- 1 cup sprouted breadcrumbs (we used Heritage Grain Big Red’s Bread™)
+- 1 cup breadcrumbs (we made our sprouted breadcrumbs from Silver Hills Bakery Big Red’s Bread™)

-- ½ teaspoon ground pepper (or more to taste)
+- ½ tsp ground pepper (or more to taste)

-- 1 teaspoon fresh ginger, grated or finely minced
+- 1 tsp fresh ginger , grated or finely minced

 - 1 cup apple juice

-- 1 tablespoon tamarind concentrate (see our tips below for alternatives)
+- 1 Tbsp tamarind concentrate (see our tips below for alternatives)

 For the Sprouted Lentil Loaf: